anitarau/SurgBenchKit/README.md

 pip install -e .
 ```

-Also manually install this in your environment:
+Also install this in your environment:
 ```
 pip install flash-attn --no-build-isolation pip install git+https://github.com/openai/CLIP.git
 ```

-Create a second environement for SurgVLP, as Qwen and SurgVLP have a conflict regarding the transformers version.
-In the second environement follow there original instructions to set up a SurgVLP environment:
+If you want to evaluate SurgVLP, we recommend using a seperate environment for it as Qwen and SurgVLP have a transformers version conflict.
+In the second environment follow there original instructions to set up a SurgVLP environment:
 `pip install git+https://github.com/CAMMA-public/SurgVLP.git`

 ### Step 2: Add your API keys to .env file
 For Gemini and GPT you'll need to set up an API key and add it to the `.env` file.
 ### Step 3: Prepare datasets
 Download datasets from the original sources.
 Add their local paths in the task config files (e.g. `config/task/cholec80_phase_recognition.yaml`).
 For Heichole we wrote a script to extract frames in `heichole_helpers.py` in case it helps.
 ## 📊  Inference and evaluation
 We use hydra to manage task and dataset configurations.
 Each task and each model are configured in the `config` folder.
+You can change the default settings (model, task, etc.) in `config/config.yaml`.

 To run a single task instance (one task on one data set with one model) use this:
 ```